This is step 2 of 5 of the implementation module Attendances and Absences.

 The import functionality for absences is only available if substitute requests are not set up as mandatory in the system.

-- Only applicable to absences tracked in days: In the Allow employees substituting for someone to request this absence? option, define if employees who are named as substitutes during a certain period can still request this absence type.
+Only applicable to absences tracked in days: In the Request of a substitute for this absence type option, define if employees who are named as substitutes during a certain period can still request this absence type.

 We recommend that you only activate this option for absence types that are considered unplanned (example: “Sickness”) and that you disable for absence types that are considered planned (example: “Paid vacation”).
 This will guarantee that an employee who is currently substituting for another employee cannot go on vacation during the substitution period.